One of the Most Popular Local Trails

 Trail Distance: The trail from Black River to Watertown is 3.3 miles, a new extension was about a mile long – total = 4.3.
-The newest extension adds another .45 of a mile or so, and adds direct access to the trails of Waterworks Park bringing the approximate total length to around 5.5 miles.
+The newest extension adds another .45 of a mile or so, and adds direct access to the trails of Waterworks Park bringing the approximate total length (one direction) to around 5.5 miles.

 Date/Time Open: Dawn to dusk.